Index Family Tree Descendants Home Page

 In 1953, Peter and four others from his eighth grade class at St. Francis Xavier went on to study for the priesthood at Quigley Preparatory Seminary.
 Quigley, the seminary of the Catholic Archdiocese of Chicago, is located at 103 E. Chestnut Street on the Near North Side of Chicago.
 There he took, among other subjects, three years of Latin, English, and religion; two years of Greek; a one year of German and general science.
 In his sophomore year at Quigley, he won the basketball shooting contest.

 At Quigley, Saturday was a school day, but Thursday was a day off.
 One Thursday, May 17, 1956, a fellow student arranged for a group of students to be Andy Frain ushers at Comiskey Park for a game between the White Sox and the Yankees.
 Peter, a Cub fan, was ball boy on the left field line.
 The Yankees won 10-3.
 Mickey Mantle, Whitey Ford, Yogi Berra, Phil Rizzuto, and Billy Martin were playing for the Yankees.
 Casey Stengel was the manager.
 Nellie Fox, Luis Aparicio, Minnie Monoso, and Sherm Lollar were playing for the White Sox.
 The Yankees went on to win the World Series that year, beating the Brooklyn Dodgers 4-3 in the 7th game.
 The White Sox finished third in the American League.
 The fellow student was from Queen of All Saints Parish, also the parish of Andy Frain.
+One day after lunch, Peter was out on Chestnut Street with a number of other students, and they saw Danny Thomas.
+He smiled and waved to them.

 Peter had a succession of foreign cars.
 In 1954, he learned how to drive on his parents' used red 1951 Hillman Minx drop-head coupe.
 In 1955, he bought a new Volkswagen Beetle.